oliviam20/MySQL-cheat-sheet/README.md

 ```

 ### Implicit join syntax
-combine tables in FROM, and add WHERE instead of ON
+Combine tables in FROM, and add WHERE instead of ON
 ```
 SELECT *
 FROM orders o, customers c